-Our Vision Statement Cathedral Primary School is in the heart of Bristol and provides opportunities for children to experience an outstanding, personalised and enriched education.
+Cathedral Primary School is in the heart of Bristol and provides opportunities for children to experience an outstanding, personalised and enriched education.
 Our school has a special emphasis on music.
 We are very proud of the relationship with Bristol Cathedral Choir School, our sister secondary school, and all their musical tradition and achievements, actively nurturing an appreciation of all genres of music among all our children.
-We aim to identify and develop talent from an early age and would like as many as possible to learn an instrument.
+We aim to identify and develop talent from an early age and would like as many children as possible to learn an instrument.
 We also seek opportunities for wider musical outreach, working with other schools.
-Our children come from a range of backgrounds and we aspire to make the most of their talents especially in music, art, dance, sport and drama and each of them will develop high level skills in literacy and numeracy.
-We aim for all students to develop leadership, confidence and to have high aspirations with positive attitudes to learning.
+Our children come from a range of backgrounds and we aspire to make the most of their talents especially in music, art, dance, languages, sport and drama and each of them will develop high level skills in literacy and numeracy.
+We aim for all students to develop leadership skills, to be confident and to have high aspirations with positive attitudes to learning.
 Most importantly there is an emphasis on developing a curriculum which engages all children in order to nurture their love of learning.

 Cathedral Primary School works actively with other schools in order to provide educational experiences unique to the school.
 Working with BCCS has provided opportunities for children to work with specialised teachers in French, Physical Education and Music.
 From the start of their education in Reception children have weekly singing lessons and all children are proud to share their singing talents at the BCCS Cresswell performing space.
 The vast amount of space at Failand Sports Ground is used to develop Athletic and Games skills and the woodland areas have been developed for Forest School activities; this area is used on a weekly basis during the summer months by the primary school children.